zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![In the SSMS Object Explorer, Databases, parts, and Tables are expanded, showing the tables created by the deploy schema script.
 Security, Users are expended to show database user PUWebSite is migrated as well.](media/ssms-databases-contosoinsurance-tables.png "SSMS Object Explorer")

-### Task 4: Migrate the database using the Azure Database Migration Service
+### Task 4: Migrate the Database Using the Azure Database Migration Service

 At this point, you have migrated the database schema using DMA.
 In this task, you migrate the data from the `PartsUnlimited` database into the new Azure SQL Database using the Azure Database Migration Service.